rosielin-group/rosielin-group.github.io/_posts/2020-4-9-Our-Great-War-:-The-Coronavirus-Pandemic-(Part-I-:-Gearing-Up).markdown

 ### DNA Viruses

 DNA Viruses are less self-reliant than RNA Viruses.
-DNA Viruses use the proteins and enzymes of the host to create a molecule called mRNA (messenger RNA).
+DNA Viruses use the proteins and enzymes of the host to create molecules called mRNA (messenger RNA) through a process called 'Transcription'.
+These mRNA molecules then undergo a process called 'Translation' in which they are converted into proteins.

 ### RNA Viruses